Worried about a property tax hike next year? Here's why the city's budget chief says it's not happening

 Although most unionized city employees won't be affected, there are thousands of others who will be, mainly in the Parks, Forestry and Recreation Department, which employs about 10,000 part-time and casual workers.

-Crawford said staff have estimated those salary hikes will cost the city about $1.8 million next year.
-And that increase will tend to nudge the salaries of other workers upward as well.
+The minimum wage hike will cost the city a relatively modest $1.8 million next year, Crawford said, but that new minimum will tend to nudge the salaries of other workers upward as well.

-But the real impact on city coffers will come from other provisions in Bill 148, he said.

-Increases in parental benefits and vacation pay will have a far greater effect on city workers, and the city's finances.

 On Monday, the city's budget committee meets to discuss the new fiscal pressures brought on by Bill 148.